 Protos is an energy and resource hub located near Ellesmere Port in the North West of England.
 It clusters together innovative technologies, connecting energy intensive businesses with sources of low carbon energy.
-It could see over 3,000 jobs created and over £700m invested in the local area.

 Peel NRE, part of Peel L&P, is the landowner and developed the strategic vision for Protos, including securing outline planning permission.
 We have developed the road infrastructure and nature areas and are responsible for providing services including water, energy and telecomms.
 We also provide overall estate management for Protos, including the nature areas.